ordina-jworks/ordina-jworks.github.io/_posts/2017-09-15-monitoring-your-microservice-with-micrometer.md

 Four quantile algorithms are provided out of the box with different tradeoffs:

 - `WindowSketchQuantiles` - The importance of an observation is decayed as it ages.
 This is the most computationally costly algorithm.
 - `Frugal2UQuantiles` - Successive approximation algorithm that converges towards the true quantile with enough observations.
-This is by least costly algorithm, but exhibits a higher error ratio in early observations.
+This is the least costly algorithm, but exhibits a higher error ratio in early observations.
 - `CKMSQuantiles` - Lets you trade computational complexity for error ratio on a per-quantile basis.
 Often, it is desirable for higher quantiles to have a lower error ratio (e.g. 0.99 at 1% error vs. 0.5 at 5% error).
 This algorithm is still more computationally expensive than Frugal.
 - `GKQuantiles` - Lets you trade computational complexity for error ratio across all quantiles.
 This is used inside of WindowSketchQuantiles.

 ### Histograms